adidottxt/re.are.na/README.md

 which led me to this.
 Given the personal nature of this project, my initial goal is to create a web app, and perhaps eventually create an email-based service as well.

-### Things to do
-- REFACTOR:
-  * unit tests
-  * tox
-  * make the front end responsive
-  * set up on docker?
-  * longer term...
-    + convert this to have this be a daily email as opposed to a web app